Peter Coats: Life

-Following his wife’s death in 1877 he retired to Auchedrane near Maybole in Ayrshire, and lived there for more than twenty years.
+Following his wife's death in 1877 he retired to Auchedrane near Maybole in Ayrshire.
 He is fondly remembered in Maybole.

 He was elected a Fellow of the Royal Society of Edinburgh in 1881.
 His proposers were Sir Daniel Macnee, Sir Archibald Geikie, Alexander Buchan and Robert Mackay Smith.

 He died in the Mustapha Superieur quarter of Algiers on 9 March 1890 aged 81.
 His body was returned to Paisley for burial in Woodside Cemetery, west of the town centre.
 The bronze central tablet has been stolen from the grave but the inscription is visible in silhouette.
 The grave is paired with that of Sir Thomas Coats, flanking the statue to James Fillans.

 Philanthropy

 In the same vein as Carnegie, Coats believed that gain in personal wealth had to be balanced against good deeds in a public way.
 In 1870 Coats gifted his home town of Paisley a Free Library and Museum, the Paisley Museum and Art Galleries, built wholly at his expense, and intended for the improvement and education of all.